TsinghuaDatabaseGroup/DB-GPT/README.md

     > Note *pg_stat_statements* continuosly accumulate query statistics over time.
 So you need to clear the statistics from time to time: 1) To discard all the statistics, execute *"SELECT pg_stat_statements_reset();"*; 2) To discard the statistics of specific query, execute *"SELECT pg_stat_statements_reset(userid, dbid, queryid);"*.

-- Enable slow query log in PostgreSQL (Refer to [link](https://ubiq.co/database-blog/how-to-enable-slow-query-log-in-postgresql/))
+- Enable slow query log in PostgreSQL ([link](https://ubiq.co/database-blog/how-to-enable-slow-query-log-in-postgresql/))

     > (1) For *"systemctl restart postgresql"*, the service name can be different (e.g., postgresql-12.service);